arademaker/FreeLing-User-Manual/docs/installation.md

      * After removing the unneeded directories, install normaly.

-## Locale-related problems when installing {#locale-related-problems-when-installing}
+## Locale-related problems when installing

 If you get an error about <tt>bad locale</tt> when you enter `make install` or when you try to execute the `analyzer` sample program, you probably need to generate some locales in your system.